tvanmaren/Galvanize_Classified_3/README.md

 ### Tests

-We have provided tests to help you build the database migrations, seeds and routes.  *Use them.* If you are unsure of what the test is asking for, open the test and read it.
-You can ask an instructor for test clarifications.
+Our instructors provided tests to help build the database migrations, seeds and routes.
+As they oversimplified some API expectations, I had to customize and readjust the tests during the front-end phase.

-At the command line type `npm test` to run the tests.

-**TIP: When testing your migrations you may need to drop and recreate your database before running the test so that your migration changes are reflected in the database.**

-### Classified Object
+### Given Object

-You need to create routes, seed data and migrations for the following object.
+I built routes, seed data and migrations for the following object:

 ```javascript
 [{